fastcmsdomain/scherzo/blocks/header/README-DYNAMIC-NAV.md

 # Dynamic Navigation from Query Index

-This header block now supports dynamically loading navigation links from the `query-index.json` file.
+The header block now **automatically loads navigation links from `query-index.json`** by default, replacing the traditional `/nav` fragment.

 ## Features